 PREVENTION POLICY FOR COVID-19

-As the situation with COVID-19 evolves day-to-day, our top priority continues to be the health and safety of our co-workers, our customers and our community.
+As the situation with COVID-19 evolves day-to-day, and the Delta variant escalates within Skagit County, our top priority continues to be the health and safety of our co-workers, our customers and our community.
 Breadfarm best practices include:

 - daily health screenings